 In 1980, the Bhatnagar family immigrated to New Zealand from Canada.
-Roger (Rajeshwar) Bhatnagar started a small electronics retail business called Sound Plus which grew over a decade.
+Roger (Rajeshwar) Bhatnagar started a small electronics retail business called Sound Plus which grew over the decade.
 In 1991, Roger bought the Noel Leeming electronics retail chain from the receivers of Smith City Group, and after turning the business around, floated Noel Leeming Limited on the NZX in 1993.

 Under Roger's leadership, Noel Leeming Ltd experienced considerable growth.
 In 1995, the business was merged with competitor Bond and Bond Ltd to create "Pacific Retail Group", which was New Zealand's largest electronics retail business.
 Other group businesses included Pacific Retail Finance and Computer City.